open-telemetry/opentelemetry-dotnet-instrumentation/docs/README.md

 ### Install the instrumentation

-Download and install the instrumentation binaries from [the latest release](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/releases/latest).
+Download and extract the appropriate binaries from [the latest release](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/releases/latest).

+> The path were you put the binaries is referenced as `%InstallationLocation%`

 On Linux, you can optionally create the default log directory after installation by running the following commands: